xn-filatov/currency-rates/backend/README.md

 # `yarn start`

+Runs the app.

+# `yarn start:dev`

-Runs the app in the development mode.\
+Runs the app in dev mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.